 CRC offers both Hard and Thin Dense Chrome plating processes.
 Applicable specifications for hard and thin dense chrome plating are QQ-C-320, BAC5709, MIL-C-20218, ASTM B456, MIL-C-23422, and AMS 2406.

 Hard Chrome Plating Properties

 Hard chrome, also known as industrial chrome or engineered chrome, is used to reduce friction, improve durability through abrasion tolerance and wear resistance in general, minimize galling or seizing of parts, expand chemical inertness to include a broader set of conditions (especially oxidation resistance, arguably its most famous quality), and bulking material for worn parts to restore their original dimensions.
 It is very hard, measuring between 65 to 69 HRC.

-Hard chromium plating is subject to different types of quality requirements depending on the application; for instance, the plating on hydraulic piston rods usually have post plate bakes and are tested for corrosion resistance with a salt spray test.
+Hard chromium plating is subject to different types of quality requirements depending on the application.
+For instance, the plating on hydraulic piston rods usually has post plate bakes and is tested for corrosion resistance with a salt spray test.